Advice for Motorists

 What can you do?

-- On seeing a rider (or a group of riders), please slow down and be prepared to stop if necessary
+- On seeing a rider (or a group of riders), please slow down to a maximum of 15mph and be prepared to stop if necessary

 - Be aware that the sound of your air brakes may spook the horse.
 If the horse, or horses, show signs of nervousness as you get closer, please turn the engine off and allow them to pass